What is a thyroxine (T4) test?

 What is it used for?

-- Hypothyroidism, or underactive thyroid, which is when your thyroid gland doesn't make enough thyroid hormone to meet your body's needs
+- Hypothyroidism, or underactive thyroid, which is when your thyroid gland doesn't make enough thyroid hormone to meet your body's needs.

-- Hyperthyroidism, or overactive thyroid, which is when your thyroid gland makes more thyroid hormone than your body needs
+- Hyperthyroidism, or overactive thyroid, which is when your thyroid gland makes more thyroid hormone than your body needs.

-Why do I need a thyroxine test?
+Why do I need a thyroxine (T4) test?

 - Weight gain